biw-joelschou/notes/2016-10-24_MSDP_Hackathon.md

     - Amazon Load Balancer sits in front of all the containers in an environment to distribute requests
         - can be a layer of "proxy" machines bewteen the load balancer and the environment containers (didn't catch why)
     - Racher's metadata API is something John is touting as extremely powerful

+### Diving into Rancher
+11:40am or so

+#### Our setup
+(Andy put this together)

+- hosts, stacks, containers...
+I'm lost
+- naming scheme: stackname_containername_# (??? double check this)
+- sidekick containers move together (??? right?)
+    - all separately-running Docker containers with their own IPs
+- links allow you to reference a different stack's containers without being in the same stack
+- can view logs, execute shell, and a few other things through the Rancher UI

+#### More Rancher fun
+- Rancher has a catalog of containers which can be installed with minimal configuration
+    - Can create a private catalog of containers we create
+- (lots of things I didn't feel like noting, mainly because lunch)

+## Building Briks
+(that's our new name)
+12:45pm

+- Ravi and Chris getting started
+    - Postgres
+    - question about deploy process - local? remote?
+Docker?
+- Ashby is going to take a good amount of GQ admin code to lay on top of the API